19 Nissan • Jerusalem

 I sighed and brushed all the sawdust and shavings from the workbench to the floor, then grabbed the broom.

 Growing up in Jesus’ shadow had been… difficult.
-He was the Joseph to my Ruben.
-The golden child, even to Papa.
+He had been the golden child, even to Papa.
 Ironic, since they weren’t related at all.
 What was worse was that Jesus deserved it.
 My friends who struggled for their parents’ approval at least had the pleasure of knowing that the favorite child was two-faced.
 I, however, never caught Jesus doing anything wrong.
 And I had tried.
 Hard.

 The day that I married Naomi was the best day of my life for two reasons.
 First, I was the typical exuberant bridegroom.
 Second, we moved near her family here in Jerusalem and I never looked back.
 I thought my problems were over.
 I was no longer “James, Jesus’ little brother,” I was “James, the carpenter from Nazareth, the son of Joseph.”
 That felt good.